 With many different definitions, all with similar concepts, a service can be defined as a logical representation of a repeatable activity that has a specified outcome.
 Services are self-contained and are a black box to their consumers with a well-defined interaction contract.
 However, these same characteristics hold true for any well-designed API.
 In other words, technically, an API is also a service.
 So, does that mean APIs are just another name for services?
 While there are many similarities between a service and API, the biggest, most important difference between the two is the objective intended to be achieved with their design.

-My earlier blog “What is an API and why do I care?” describes the product nature of APIs and the fact that they are inevitably aimed at the needs of a particular group of consumers.
 Below highlights noteworthy design criteria and the fundamental differences between APIs and the typical concept of a service, as seen from the perspective of the service provider.

 To a service provider, the following holds true: